 “Where are we going?”

 “Out.
 For a walk.
 I promise it’ll be worth it.
 Meet behind the barracks in twenty.
 Bring your rifle.”
-Astrid flung herself off the bunk, scooped up her own rifle, a satchel and lantern, and made for the door.
+Astrid flung herself off the bunk, scooped up her own rifle, a satchel, and lantern, then made for the door.

 “Why do I need a rifle?”